 - A Gastric Sleeve is naturally less invasive, making it much safer for patients who have a BMI of 40 or higher.

-- While still losing up to 80% of the weight, patients who get a gastric sleeve tend to lose the weight slower, causing less saggy skin.
+- While still losing up to 80% of the weight, causing less saggy skin.
 Saggy skin is a major concern for most bariatric patients after concluding their weight loss journey.